vascYT/SpeedUHC-Plugin/README.md

 # SpeedUHC Plugin

 ### About
-This plugin originally meant to be for a public server, but then I decided to make it public and close the Server.
+This plugin originally meant to be for a public server.
+After the server gut shut down, I decided to make it public.

-If you update the plugin you have to delete the config.yml file in the SpeedUHC directory for now.

 ### Features
 - Start command